upenndigitalscholarship/escriptorium-vision/README.md

 # <img height="30px" src="moon-mustache.png" /> eScriptorium-Vision

-This is a command line tool that uses Google Vision to perform HTR on images in eScriptorium.
+eScriptorium-Vision is a command line tool that uses Google Vision to perform HTR on images in eScriptorium.
 You will need to upload your images to eScriptorium first and run segmentation.
-We recommend that you manually correct segmentation in eScriptorium.
-Then this tool can fetch the images and segmentation from eScriptorium, run HTR on the images, and upload the transcriptions back to eScriptorium.
-Doing this process can significantly reduce the amount of time needed to transcribe a document.
-Rather than adding text manually, you can upload an automatic transcription and then correct it in eScriptorium.
+This tool can fetch the images and segmentation from eScriptorium, run HTR on the images, and upload the transcriptions back to eScriptorium.
+Doing this process can significantly reduce the time needed to transcribe a document.
+Rather than manually adding text, you can upload an automatic transcription and correct it in eScriptorium.

-Please note that you will need to create an account for Google Vision and this is a paid and proprietary product.
+Please note that you will need to create an account for Google Vision, and this is a paid and proprietary product.
 You will also need an existing account on an eScriptorium instance.
 See the instructions below for more information.

 ## Installation: